Ecommerce is a goliath industry. So it’s no wonder people are always asking about the future of ecommerce.

-- Your call to action.
+- Your call to action

-- The length for your checkout process.
+- The length of your checkout process

-- Your messaging.
+- Your messaging

-- Your product page flow.
+- Your product page flow

 Leading on from our previous ecommerce trend is the use of AI and chatbots to help customers achieve their goals when they are on your site.

-With each passing year AI is being adapted to another discipline or department in a business.
-If you have a Shopify store check out some of their AI apps which can help your business today.
+With each passing year, AI is being adapted to another discipline or department in a business.
+If you have a Shopify store, check out some of these AI apps that can help your business today.